-In SAP BI 4.2, in the CMC, you can define secondary credentials for each user.
-When a user uses a relational or OLAP connection whose authentication mode is Use BusinessObjects credential mapping, then his secondary credentials are used to authenticate him to this database.
+In SAP BI 4.2, you can define secondary credentials for each user in the CMC.
+When a user uses a relational or OLAP connection the authentication mode of which is Use BusinessObjects credential mapping, his or her secondary credentials are used to authenticate him to the corresponding database.
 But as only one set of credentials can be defined per user, the same credentials are used for all connections with this authentication mode.

 In SAP BI 4.3, multiple credential mappings can be defined per user through the new concept of Data Source Reference.
-To create a new Data Source Reference, in the CMC, select the Data Source Reference tab.
+To create a new Data Source Reference, select the Data Source Reference tab in the CMC.

 CMC: New Data Source Reference

-Once created, the Data Source Reference appears in the page, where you can later edit or delete it.
+Once created, the Data Source Reference appears in the page and you can later edit or delete it there.

 Data Source References Page

-In a user’s properties page, in the Database Credentials section, you can set the credentials for this user and for each individual Data Source Reference you have created.
+In the Database Credentials section of a user’s properties page, you can set the credentials for this user and for each individual Data Source Reference you have created.

 CMC: Defining User’s Credential Mapping

-In Information Design Tool, when you create a connection, if you select Use BusinessObjects credential mapping for authentication mode, then in the Data Source Reference drop-down menu, you can select the mapping to use.
+When you create a connection in Information Design Tool and select Use BusinessObjects credential mapping as authentication mode, in the Data Source Reference drop-down menu, you can select the mapping to use.
 If you do not select any, the default one is used.

 Information Design Tool: Data Source Reference Selection in Connection Definition

-When this user accesses the database through this connection, then he is authenticated with the credentials defined in the CMC for him, for this Data Source Reference.
+When a user accesses the database through this connection, he is authenticated with the credentials defined in the CMC for this Data Source Reference and for this user.

-- On Windows, the eFashion and Rio sample databases are released on SQLite and no more on Microsoft Access.
+On Windows, the eFashion and Rio sample databases are released on SQLite and no longer on Microsoft Access.

 - Web Intelligence Rich Client: ZABO and Standalone modes

-- Web Intelligence Rich Client: Local data providers
+- Web Intelligence Rich Client: Local Text and Excel data providers